Near-Linear Time Constant-Factor Approximation Algorithm for Branch-Decomposition of Planar Graphs

-It is easy to check that any two boundary cycles do not intersect with each other, and a boundary cycle does not intersect with a minimum separating cycle for a crest $Z$.
-However, a minimum separating cycle for one crest may intersect with a minimum separating cycle for another crest.
-The next lemma gives a base for eliminating intersected separating cycles.
+Any two boundary cycles do not cross with each other because they do not share any common edge, each boundary cycle is the boundary of a face of $G_X$ and the faces are disjoint.
+The height of any vertex in a boundary cycle is no smaller than the height of any $D\in {\cal D}$.
+Therefore from Property (B) and Property (V), a boundary cycle does not cross with a minimum separating cycle for a crest $Z$.
+However, a minimum separating cycle for one crest may cross with a minimum separating cycle for another crest.
+The next lemma gives a base for eliminating crossing separating cycles.